hannahchuh/Active-Load-Map/README.md

 This app was created during a software development internship for a transportation and logistics company during the Summer of 2019.
 The frontend is written in React/Typescript and the backend is in Clojure.
 Google Maps API is used for geo-location, location autocomplete, and the map display.

 # Features
-Active Load Map is mobile friendly! <b>Screen captures</b> for what the mobile view looks like are coming soon!
+Active Load Map is mobile friendly!

 <b>Markers:</b>